9 min read

 Increasingly, newer investors treat advisors like doctors—they’re looking for a diagnosis of their financial goals, or a prescription for their financial concerns.
 Advisors who focus on goal-based planning may be able to attract younger clients who don’t necessarily have large portfolios, but are looking to pay for financial advice.

+Beyond fee structures, goal-based financial planning is also useful for achieving personalization at every stage of the investor lifecycle.
 Whether a client is focused on accumulation, retirement, or drawdown, goal-based financial planning can help advisors drill into their priorities for that stage of life.
 Morningstar’s recent webinar on Unraveling Deeper Goals in Goals-Based Investing showcased that when they’re first asked about goals, clients focused on items like college, retirement, and buying a house—but when presented with more options, they revealed underlying desires such as vacations and experiences.

 Depending on the client, drawdown/retirement may be about travel, leaving a legacy, philanthropic aspirations, or some combination of them all.
-Software providers can help facilitate efficient goal-based client conversations, determine the risk profile for each goal, and customize recommendations as needed to optimize for each goal.
+Software can help facilitate efficient goal-based client conversations, determine the risk profile for each goal, and customize recommendations as needed to optimize for each goal.
 With the emergence of new technologies like AI influencing client communication, now could be the time for advisory firms to evaluate their tech stacks.

 In our survey, advisors ranked marketing as one of the two areas where they’re spending the least time, even if they’re new to the business.